Programming Games

 end

-If you run the game you should see it prints hello 1, hello 2, hello 3, all the way to 10.
+If you run the program you should see it prints hello 1, hello 2, hello 3, all the way to 10.

 To create a for-loop, first you write for.
 Next you write a variable and give it a numeric value.
 This is where the for-loop starts.
 The variable can be named anything, but it’s common to use i.
 This variable can only be used inside the for-loop (just like with functions and parameters).
 Next you write the number to which it should count.
 So for example for i=6,18 do will start at 6 and keep looping till it’s at 18.